 7. Post your students’ morning routine.

-Having the routine illustrated and easy to see will help your students remember how to start each day independently.
+Having the routine illustrated and easy to see will help your second graders remember how to start each day independently. —Smiling in Second Grade

 8. You’ve got mail!

 “Sign up via Sign Up Genius to get your students involved with sending postcards to one classroom in each of the states in the U.S.!” —Neysa S.

 9. Pick an inspiring theme for your classroom.

 Themes our second grade teachers love include butterflies, black paper with polka dots, chevron, sock monkeys, Dr. Seuss, owls, orange and teal, minions, and superheroes.
 Schoolgirl Style is one of our favorite bloggers for classroom theme ideas!

 Stores serious discounts on classroom items recommended by our Facebook followers include Target, dollar stores, Mardel, Walmart, local teacher supply stores, Staples, Michael’s, Jo-Ann, Oriental Trading, Amazon, NAEIR.org, NationalSchoolProducts.com, and TeachersPayTeachers.com.

 “Office Depot will match prices plus give an additional discount.” —Kitty R.